Mindfulness and Wellbeing During For Children During Lockdown

 - What you have learned from something that was hard.

-In using positive affirmations for children, particularly when related to exam stress, it’s important to encourage your class to notice if they have any repetitive thoughts.
+In using positive affirmations for children, particularly when related to exam stress, it’s important to encourage your child to notice if they have any repetitive thoughts.
 This could be anything from ‘I am not good at Maths’ or even ‘I can’t do this task’.
 You can relate the experience of repetitive thoughts to a song playing on repeat in our heads.

 Using positive affirmations can help to change the song or sometimes just make the volume of those negative songs lower.